You can argue with your own DNA…

 So let’s talk about something really dangerous:

-It’s, unfortunately, true that the place where most feel safest is the place where 20,000 deaths, 7 million disabling injuries, and 20 million hospital trips originate each year on average in the U.S.A.
+It’s, unfortunately, true that the place where most feel safest is the place where many deaths occur each year.
+20,000 deaths, 7 million disabling injuries, and 20 million hospital trips originate each year on average in the U.S.A. within peoples home.
 And yet, most American adults surveyed say they can’t think of anything they should or would do to make their homes safer.

 “Falls are by far the major problem,” said Carol Runyan, PhD, MPH, and director of the injury prevention research center at the University of North Carolina at Chapel Hill.
 Falls, in the home, “followed by poisonings.”